naviat/blog.naviat/_posts/2018-1-11-fastlane-ios.md

 ---
 layout: post
-tags: ios, fastlane
+tags: ios fastlane
-title: Easy CI with fastlane: How we automated everything iOS from running tests to distributing a build
+title: Easy CI with fastlane - How we automated everything iOS from running tests to distributing a build
 ---
 ## Easy CI with fastlane: How we automated everything iOS from running tests to distributing a build